The Future of IT Service Management Includes Distributed SaaS Management

 3. Financial management for IT services

-Every organization wants to cut costs and improve the return on investment (ROI) of their tech stack—especially these days—but many companies drastically overspend on cloud applications without realizing it.
+Every organization wants to be more cost effective and improve the return on investment (ROI) of their tech stack—especially these days—but many companies drastically overspend on cloud applications without realizing it.
 It’s estimated that just over one-third of spending on SaaS applications goes to waste, usually due to unused applications, underutilized licenses, duplicate or redundant licenses, and hidden costs in “Shadow IT” scenarios.

 While distributed SaaS management is a good fix for service bottlenecks, organizations need to be mindful that in this model, renewal dates, usage data, and additional vendor contract information can become siloed or scattered, which makes it challenging to manage those areas of spend waste.